 But, there are some basic steps and safety considerations (and if saws aren’t in your skill, then maybe find another project):

 - Follow all safety precautions of your tools.
-Not sure?
-Buy a workbench instead.
+Still, trying to figure it out?
+You can buy a workbench instead.

 - Follow a plan if you haven’t built a structure before.